marzwick/DemoSite/site/src/inclusive.md

 **Just one CURE in college can increase persistence in STEM**

-!!! warning "Workbook"
+!!! tip ""

-    Complete Activity TK in your workbook: Even if you don’t teach a CURE, commit to one action you could take to ensure students engage in the facets of science.
+    *Answer in your workbook:* Even if you don’t teach a CURE, commit to one action you could take to ensure students engage in the facets of science.

 ### Create Productive Failure Experiences